 Duke University is a great option for students pursuing an Electrical Engineering degree.
 Graduates from the electrical engineering degree program at Duke University make 21.3% more than the average graduate in this field.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 The University of Texas at Austin is a great choice for individuals interested in an Electrical Engineering major.
-Students who graduate from the ee program make about $69,605 in the first five years of working and $112,531 after their first five years of working.
+The University of Texas at Austin offers graduate degrees in ee for those interested in an advanced degree.
 The University of Texas at Austin is among the largest schools in Texas.

 Roughly 64.0% of applicants submit ACT scores, with the average score being in the 29 range.
 Student achievements after graduation is very important at The University of Texas at Austin, with graduates typically leaving the university with total debt lower than the norm.
 A virtual tour could be a great way to explore The University of Texas at Austin.

 Worcester Polytechnic Institute is a wonderful choice for students pursuing an Electrical Engineering degree.
 In addition to its bachelor's programs, Worcester Polytechnic Institute offers graduate degrees in EE.
 Worcester, Massachusetts is the perfect setting for learners who enjoy the active urban lifestyle.